The Susan Thompson Buffett Foundation

 • Ability to balance teamwork with an ability to work independently and proactively to accomplish a wide variety of tasks and projects with strong organizational skills.

 • Responsiveness to constructive feedback and a willingness to continuously improve.

 • A willingness to travel as needed, with an expectation of approximately 5-15%.

 • A willingness to support R&E’s work with other program teams when/if needed.

 Background and Experience Qualifications

-• Excellent quantitative analysis skills, including a deep understanding of the concepts and applications of descriptive and inferential statistics as well as fluency in software packages such as Excel, Stata, SAS, Tableau, and/or R for statistical analyses.
+• Strong quantitative research skills, including an understanding of the concepts and applications of descriptive and inferential statistics as well as experience using software packages such as Excel, Stata, SAS, Tableau, and/or R for statistical analyses.